caelum/vraptor-quartzjob/README.markdown

 host=http://localhost:8080
 ```

-For more information about environments, check the (VRaptor docs)[http://www.vraptor.org/en/docs/environment].
+For more information about environments, check the [VRaptor docs](http://www.vraptor.org/en/docs/environment).

 To schedule jobs in your application, simply create a controller and implement the CronTask interface: